Top ten tips for public speaking

 Your friends and colleagues like you for YOU!
 Don’t pretend to be a Product Guru if you’re not confident on your topic.
 People respond to genuine presentations and interaction.
 Don’t deviate – stay on topic!

 As we round up our top tips for public speaking ultimately, it’s about making sure you are relaxed, stay focused and entertain throughout your speech.
-State of the art conference facilities are of course a great boost for confidence and here at the Kingsmills Hotel, we can facilitate events of all sizes.
-To find out more about hosting your event at the Kingsmills, head on over here.
+State of the art conference facilities are of course a great boost for confidence and here at the Kingsmills Hotel in Inverness, we can facilitate events of all sizes.
+Find out more about our meetings and events venues and chat to us today.